pumkinisawesome/s-des-cracking/README.md

 # S-DES Cracking

+This is a project I worked on for my Cybersecurity class.
+The assignment was to write a brute-force cracking program for the S-DES algorithm, and we were asked to write it in Java.
+However, I had already written quite a lot of Java, and I was teaching myself Rust at the time, so I asked my professor if he might let me write my program in Rust, and he let me!

+I wrote this program as a double-edged experiment.
+Firstly, to give myself an opportunity to try out Rust and see how I like it (spoiler: I love it), and secondly, to experiment with the use of AI as an assistant to programming.

+## Use of AI

+I used GitHub Copilot and ChatGPT 3.5 throughout this project, but I specifically didn't ask them to write code for me.
+Instead, I would query them on questions of implementation in Rust.
+For example:

+- I would come up with ideas on how I would like to structure my algorithm, and then query Copilot on how what Rust libraries might help me accomplish my goals.
+- I would ask if there were ways I could refactor my code to fit industry standard formatting.
+- I would ask Copilot how similar programs are sometimes structured, and then figure out myself how I could adapt those structures and make my code more modular and easier to read to other people, and keep it easily extendable for the future.

+A full explanation of my discoveries and experiments with AI in this project is available in `docs/llm_improvement_log.md`.

 ## Assignment Overview
 Write a program that inputs a file encrypted by S-DES, and \*automatically\* determines the S-DES key used, and the cleartext of the file.
 Do this by